lnikon/chplgraphblas/README.md

 Support for the operations will be added soon.

 # Structure
-Current each operation alongside with it's benchmarking code it placed under it's own file.
+Currently each operation alongside with it's benchmarking code it placed under it's own file.
 To benchmark a specific operation compile concrete chpl file, then run it from 'RunBenchmarkAndPlot' notebook to see benchmark results and plot.
 Notebook free of benchmarking will be added soon.